Share

 This article was originally published on February 11 and has since been updated.

-There may be 14 candidates in the running, but Colombia’s presidential election is shaping up to be a three-way race.
+It may be a crowded field, but Colombia’s presidential election is shaping up to be a three-way race.

-Though polling behind the top three candidates, two centrist former mayors are among those leading the rest of the pack: Claudia López of Bogotá and Sergio Fajardo of Medellín.
+Though polling behind the top three candidates, two centrist former mayors are among those leading the rest of the pack: Sergio Fajardo of Medellín and Claudia López of Bogotá.

 In the May 31 first round, a candidate needs more than 50 percent of the vote to win outright.
 Otherwise, a runoff will be held on June 21 between the two top vote-getters.